floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In #cite(<parnas_1972>, form: "year"), #cite_author(<parnas_1972>) stated that modularization is a mechanism that can improve the flexibility and comprehensibility of software systems @parnas_1972.
 The author argued that modularization separates the system into smaller and more manageable parts, which can be developed concurrently by different teams.

-The process of modularization involves identifying the potential modules or services of the software system, defining the interfaces between them, and evaluating the impact of the modularization on the system.
+The process of modularization involves identifying the potential modules or microservices of the software system, defining the interfaces between them, and evaluating the impact of the modularization on the system.

 Modularization techniques can be classified into three categories @abdellatif_etal_2021: